mmgubo/app_branch_online_booking/README.md

 A Spring Boot microservice for managing appointment data and profiles in the Online Booking System.

 This online booking service handles all branch-appointment-related operations, including:
-- **Customer registration and profile management**
+- **Customer registration**
 - **Retrieving customer information**
 - **Updating customer details**
 - **Creating, updating and deleting the Appointments to branch**
 - **Notifying branch about the newly created appointment**
 - **Sending Booking confirmations to the clients via emails**
 ## Architecture
-The Online Booking System is a cloud-native, microservices-based platform designed for managing appointments, customers, branches, and notifications.
-The system follows a domain driven architecture with service bookings, branch, customer and notification operating independently but exchanging information.
+The Online Booking System is a cloud-based platform built using microservices to manage appointments, customers, branches, and notifications.
+Each part of the system runs as its own service, focusing on a specific area of the business, while still sharing information with the others when needed.
-The system also follows a distributed pattern with service discovery, centralized configuration, and API gateway for routing and load balancing.

 ### 1. Project structure